Cashmere Cat

 Magnus August Høiberg (born 29 November 1987), known professionally as Cashmere Cat, is a Norwegian DJ and record producer.
-Often in tandem with Benny Blanco, he has been credited with production work for artists including Kanye West, BTS, Snoop Dogg, the Kid Laroi, Selena Gomez, Camila Cabello, Ariana Grande, Tory Lanez, Major Lazer, the Weeknd, Kali Uchis and Lil Uzi Vert, His debut studio album, 9 (2017) was released by blanco's Mad Love Records, an imprint of Interscope Records and peaked at number 14 on the VG-lista charts.
-It also entered the Billboard 200 and included the single "Adore" (featuring Ariana Grande), which marked his only entry on the US Billboard Hot 100.
+Often in tandem with Benny Blanco, he has been credited with production work for artists including Kanye West, BTS, Snoop Dogg, the Kid Laroi, Selena Gomez, Camila Cabello, Ariana Grande, Tory Lanez, Major Lazer, the Weeknd, Kali Uchis and Lil Uzi Vert.
+His debut studio album, 9 (2017), was released by Blanco's Mad Love Records, an imprint of Interscope Records and peaked at number 14 on the VG-lista charts.
+It also entered the Billboard 200 and included the single "Adore" (featuring Ariana Grande), which marked his only entry on the US Billboard Hot 100 as a lead artist.

 His debut extended play (EP), Mirror Maru (2012) was met with widespread critical praise.
 His second album, Princess Catgirl (2019) followed thereafter and experimented with hyperpop.
+As a songwriter and producer, Høiberg has contributed to two Billboard Hot 100 number-one singles: "Stay" (2021) by the Kid Laroi and Justin Bieber, and "Die for You" by the Weeknd, which topped the chart in 2023 following a remix with Ariana Grande.